Tributes pour in for Sen. John McCain, remembered as a 'true American hero'

 “America and Freedom have lost one of her greatest Champions,” he said.

-Graham said that he would “need time to absorb this” but that the McCain’s family “are in my prayers.”
+Graham said that he would “need time to absorb this” but that the McCain family “are in my prayers.”

+"Words cannot express the sorrow I feel at John McCain's passing," wrote Republican Sen. Jeff Flake, of Arizona.
+"The world lost a hero and a statesman.
+Cindy and the McCain family have lost a loving husband and father.
+I have lost a wonderful friend."

 President Barack Obama, who ran against McCain for the presidency in 2008, said that Americans remain in the former senator’s debt because of all that he did for the country.